Ba1ei/Arabic-Fake-Job-Detection/README.md

 ## 📌 Project Overview
 This project aims to detect fake job advertisements written in Arabic using machine learning techniques.
 The dataset was collected from public job-related posts on the X platform (formerly Twitter), which is one of the most common platforms where job advertisements—both real and fake—are shared.

-## 🎯 Objective
+## Problem Statement & Objective
-To classify Arabic job advertisements into:
+Fake job advertisements pose a serious risk to job seekers, especially on social media platforms.
+These advertisements can lead to financial fraud, data theft, or exploitation.
+This project addresses this issue by building a machine learning-based classification system capable of of categorizing job postings into:
 - Real Job Advertisements (0)
 - Fake Job Advertisements (1)

-## 🧠 Problem Statement
-Fake job advertisements pose a serious risk to job seekers, especially on social media platforms.
-These advertisements can lead to financial fraud, data theft, or exploitation.
-This project addresses this issue by building a machine learning-based classification system capable of identifying fraudulent job postings.
+## 📂 Dataset
+- Language: Arabic
+- Source: Public job-related posts from X (Twitter)
+- Data Collection: Manually collected and labeled
+- Note: The dataset is not publicly shared due to privacy and platform usage policies.
+However, the notebook clearly demonstrates the full workflow, from preprocessing to evaluation.

 ## 🛠 Tools & Technologies
 - Python